bibinmjose/dsgramner/docs/index.md

 |Social|'Help in household'|

-> This concludes that the education of parents were decisive in predicting a student's  performance.
+> This concludes that the education of parents and whether they help in household were decisive in predicting a student's  performance.

 #### Some interesting observations